 Our classrooms are designed to give excellent learning opportunities for every child.
 We have space for large and small group activities in a variety of interest areas.
 You will notice areas for dramatic play, blocks, art, music, science, discovery, toys, and games.
 The setup at St. Paul’s Nursery School and Daycare has been reviewed and approved by Keystone STARS.

 Our center is proud to meet the requirements of a Keystone STAR 4 early learning program.

 We believe in constructive and purposeful learning through play.
 Children learn best through a balanced combination of child-directed and teacher-directed activities.
 We use daily observations of these activities to determine appropriate areas of focus for each child.
-Every child has particular interests, experiences, and a learning style.
-Our program serves children aged 18 months to 5 years.
+We recognize that every child has a learning style, particular interests and experiences.

 Our school uses the Creative Curriculum for Preschool ©, an award-winning, fully accredited curriculum aligned with Pennsylvania early learning standards that enables children to develop confidence, creativity, and lifelong critical thinking skills.

 16 Months – 2 Years Old

 Play and fun are the main emphasis of the day for our active 18-month and 2-year-olds at St. Paul’s.
-A typical day includes helping the child adjust to separation from parents, indoor and outdoor play, songs and movement to music, short story times, nutritious snacks, and creative artwork.
+A typical day includes helping the child adjust to separation from parents, indoor and outdoor play, songs and movement to music, short story times and creative artwork.

 Our curriculum incorporates activities that help children develop social-emotional skills, such as regulating their own emotions and behaviors, forming relationships with adults and peers, participating cooperatively in a group, developing physical, language, and cognitive skills and building ability in language, literacy, mathematics, and science.